-- B27.
+- B31.
 Prior to commencing construction, the Applicant must prepare a Soil and Water Management Plan for the development in consultation with the Water Group.
-This plan must: - (a) be prepared by suitably qualified and experienced persons; - (b) include a description of the measures that would be implemented to ensure that the objectives of condition B26(a) (f) above are achieved; - (c) include a program to monitor and report on the effectiveness of these measures; and - (d) include details of who would be responsible for monitoring, reviewing and implementing the plan, and timeframes for completion of actions.
+This plan must: - (a) be prepared by suitably qualified and experienced persons; - (b) include a description of the measures that would be implemented to ensure that the objectives of condition B30(a) (f) above are achieved; - (c) include a program to monitor and report on the effectiveness of these measures; - (d) include details of the pre and post fire event measures to be implemented to ensure the adequate management of water runoff (including potential contamination) from fire extinguishing activities; and - (e) include details of who would be responsible for monitoring, reviewing and implementing the plan, and timeframes for completion of actions.